viniciusov/conky-valente/README.md

 ![Conky Example](https://github.com/viniciusov/conky-valente/blob/master/screenshot/screenshot.png)

 ### Basic Instalation
-- Install the `conky-valente.deb` package and launch `conky-valente` (located in your OS main menu).
+- Run (without `sudo`):

-- Add the command `/usr/share/conky_valente/start_conky_font.sh` to your Startup Applications list if you want to run it automatically after logging in.
+`./install.sh` (it will automatically prompt for your root password)

 Note: In ther first run, the application will find the weather conditions and will update the weather in conky after 10 minutes (you should see some blank spaces before that).
 Alternatively, you can run `killall conky` followed by `/usr/share/conky_valente/start_conky_font.sh` to manually update the conditions.

 ### Configuration
-For the weather display, you must change the line #14 in the file
+For the weather display, you must change the line #12 in the file
 `/usr/share/conky_valente/conky_weather/1_accuweather`.
 Access https://www.accuweather.com to get you adress.